mychidarko/react-glass/README.md

 # React Glass

 React Glass is a simple react js boilerplate which focuses on providing a simple and pain-free developer experience.
+If you're a fan of TypeScript, check out [React Glass TS](https://github.com/darko-mychi/react-glass-ts)

 ## Features